Sneeds-Feed-and-Seed/sneedacity/BUILDING.md

 7. You can now run and debug Sneedacity!

 Generally, steps 1-5 are only needed the first-time you configure.
 Then, after you've generated the solution, you can open it in Visual Studio next time.
 If the project configuration has changed, the IDE will invoke CMake internally.

-> Conan Center provides prebuilt binaries only for **x64**.
-Configuring the project for Win32 will take much longer, as all the 3rd party libraries will be built during the configuration.

 ## macOS